 Summer brings out the creepy-crawlies: Ants marching one-by-one toward your kitchen, fruit flies swarming your ripe farmers' market peaches, and wasps sending you and your guests scrambling from the barbecue.

-Don’t panic.
-You can get rid of these irritating bugs without expending too much effort, as long as you follow these expert-approved do’s and don’ts.
+Don't panic.
+You can kill bugs in your house naturally — without expending too much effort, as long as you follow these expert-approved do's and don'ts.

 #1 Keep Ants Out By Sealing Up Their Entrance

 These pesky crawlers form a beeline — or an antline, if you will — to any "sugary, sweet substances, crumbs on your countertop, and food spillage on the floors," says Nancy Troyano, Ph.D., a board-certified entomologist and director of technical education and training at Rentokil North America Pest Control.
 "That's exactly what they're going after."

 Do: Follow their trail to spot and seal any sneaky entrances.

 Don't: Spray ants with cleaners or combine borax and powdered sugar to poison their food source.

 Foraging ants lay a trail of pheromones to food their family can follow.
 Cut off their food supply by keeping your space spotless — wipe up spilled apple juice on your countertops, and clear the crumbs from the bottom of your trash bin.

 If you do spot their tiny parade, Troyano says to grab a tube of sealant and follow the ants until you find their itty-bitty entrance.